vseryakov/backendjs/README.md

 * Database API supports Sqlite, PostgreSQL, MySQL, DynamoDB, Cassandra, MongoDB, Redis with all basic operations behaving the same way allowing to switch databases without changing the code.
 * Database drivers for LevelDB, LMDB, CouchDB, Riak, ElasticSearch support only a subset of all database operations
+* Database operations (Get, Put, Del, Update, Select) for all supported databases using the same DB API.
-* Easily extendable to support any kind of database, provides a database driver on top of Redis with all supported methods.
+* Easily extendable to support any kind of database, provides a database driver on top of Redis with all supported methods as an example.
 * Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a qucik start.
-* Supports crontab and queue job processing by seperate workers.
+* Supports crontab and queue job processing by separate worker processes.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.
 * Supports WebSockets connections and process them with the same Express routes as HTTP requests